 Table of Contents

-The Skinny on the Pit Barrel Cooker
+The Quick Version of our Pit Barrel Cooker Review

 The Pit Barrel Cooker is the original and the top rated ugly drum smoker in the world.
 Thoughtfully designed by a US veteran, the Pit Barrel Cooker uses natural convection cooking to charcoal smoke meat that’s hung inside it’s open barrel.